asantaga/wiserHomeAssistantPlatform/README.md

 - Smartplug on/off schedules - use the Smartplug Mode select entity of the smart plug eg select.smartplug1_mode
 - Lights - use the Light Mode select entity for the light eg. select.lounge_light_mode
 - Shutters - use the Shutter Mode select entity for the shutter eg. select.lounge_blinds_mode

+## Events & Triggers

+The integration provides a wiser_event event name with types of boosted, started_heating and stopped_heating, passing also the entity (read climate entity/room) that caused the event.
+This can be used in 1 or 2 ways.

+1. As an automation trigger on a specific 'room' device in the automations UI

+    ```yaml
+    trigger:
+      - platform: device
+        device_id: a45b40d19af72fe76bb5f3c195c24737
+        domain: wiser
+        entity_id: climate.wiser_kitchen
+        type: boosted
+    ```

+2. As an event listener in an automation to listen to any events of that type, extract the room that caused it in a template and use that to perform and action.

+    ```yaml
+    description: "Demo Event Automation"
+    mode: single
+    trigger:
+      - platform: event
+        event_type: wiser_event
+        event_data:
+          type: boosted
+    condition: []
+    action:
+      - service: climate.set_preset_mode
+        data:
+          preset_mode: Cancel Overrides
+        target:
+          entity_id: "{{ trigger.event.data.entity_id }}"
+    ```

 ## Schedule Card